spesmilo/electrum-server/HOWTO.md

     $ bitcoind getinfo

+Before starting electrum server your bitcoind should have processed all blockes and caught up to the current height of the network.
 You should also set up your system to automatically start bitcoind at boot time, running as the 'bitcoin' user.
 Check your system documentation to find out the best way to do this.